 Have you ever gone to the store, looking for a new toothbrush, deodorant, or shampoo and simply felt overwhelmed by the options available?
 We know the feeling, which is why we are giving you a breakdown in the different types of toothbrushes, with help from our friends at Oral-B.

 Toothbrush Head Shape – Toothbrush heads come in a variety of shapes and sizes that are made to fit different sizes of mouths.
 Some are long, while others are short.
 When it comes to bristles, these are different as well; bristles can be shaped like a cup to clean around teeth, or they can have a diagonal design that is perfect for cleaning along the gumline and the sides of teeth.
 Some toothbrushes mix in longer bristles, which help to clean between the teeth.
 If you have a question about what size or shape your toothbrush should be, talk to your dentist!

-Tips for Teeth Brushing Children:
+Tips for Teeth-Brushing Children:

 According to the Center for Disease Control and Prevention, from the time their first tooth appears, parents can start cleaning their children’s teeth with a cloth.
 As more teeth come in, a small toothbrush may be substituted.
 Fluoride toothpaste may be introduced once the child reaches the age of two.

 Tips for Teeth Brushing Elderly:

-- Think about how and where it may be easier to brush their teeth; this activity is not limited to standing in front of the bathroom sink.
+1) Think about how and where it may be easier to brush their teeth; this activity is not limited to standing in front of the bathroom sink.
 Try sitting at a table with a bowl and water to make things easier.
 Remember to simplify the process and make it something comfortable to do.

-- Brush gently along the gumline and swab behind the lips and cheeks.
+4) Brush gently along the gumline and swab behind the lips and cheeks.
 Food particles tend to get trapped deep in our mouths.
 Removing these from hard-to-reach places helps maintain a cleaner mouth!

 Brushing our teeth each day, twice a day, for two minutes each time helps us battle the effects of bacteria and prohibits the onslaught of gum disease, tooth decay, and other periodontal diseases.
 Remember to start young and continue the habit of properly brushing teeth throughout your lifetime!